Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Scalable oversight details

 \section{Scalable oversight details}

-In this section, we provide details on the motivation and setup for our experiments on scalable oversight.
+In this section, we provide details on the motivation and setup for our experiments on scalable oversight in \cref{sec:scalable_oversight}.
 Recall that in scalable oversight problems, we seek to train a performant policy despite limited access to reliable labels.
 We deal with the episodic RL setting.
 Throughout, we distinguish between: \begin{itemize}[itemsep=0pt, topsep=0pt] \item \emph{Cursory labels}: labels that are available for all episodes, which may lack key information about the episode; and \item \emph{Comprehensive labels}: labels that fully characterize the relevant properties of an episode, sufficient to determine its true reward. \end{itemize} For example, in the context of process supervision \citep{Uesato2022SolvingMW, luo2024improve}, cursory labels would refer to properties of the outcome of an agent-environment interaction (``did the agent answer the math problem correctly?''), and comprehensive labels would refer to properties of the process used to produce the outcome (``was the agent's reasoning sound?'').

-\textbf{Partial oversight details.} Each episode includes a label $y \in \mathcal{Y}$ that is either cursory (``did the agent reach a terminal grid square at all?'') or comprehensive (``which terminal grid square did the agent reach?''):
+\textbf{Partial oversight details.} Each episode includes a label $y \in \mathcal{Y}$ that is either cursory (``did the agent reach a terminal grid square at all?'') or comprehensive (``which terminal grid square did the agent reach?'').
+The set of all labels is